 Central Artery Ramp Parcel Study, 2014-Ongoing.
 In the November 1990 Final Supplemental Environmental Impact Report and the January 1991 Final Supplemental Environmental Impact Statement for the Central Artery/Tunnel Project, the Massachusetts Department of Public Works committed to covering the open boat sections of highway access ramps (CA/T Parcels 6, 12, and 18) in the Downtown area to mitigate the effect of environmental blight, "while meeting federal and state Ambient Air Quality Standards and in-tunnel air quality limits."
-The Ramp Parcel Study, initiated in 2014 and still ongoing, is a shared effort between MassDOT and the BRA to identify a plan that takes into account the CA/T Project's MEPA commitments and develop recommendations for each of the ramp parcel's permanent configuration.
+The Ramp Parcel Study, initiated in 2014 and still ongoing, is a shared effort between MassDOT and the BPDA to identify a plan that takes into account the CA/T Project's MEPA commitments and develop recommendations for each of the ramp parcel's permanent configuration.
+It is anticipated that a Notice of Project Change will be submitted to MEPA sometime in 2017.